Artificial Urinary Sphincter

 - Long-term or permanent problems urinating

-- You may require a catheter.
+- You may need a catheter

-- Difficulties holding in your urine
+- Difficulties holding in urine

 - Neurogenic bladder